MariaWheels28/Maria-Kolesnikova/README.md

 ![Pytest](https://img.shields.io/badge/Pytest-used-0080FF?logo=pytest&logoColor=white)
 ![Flake8](https://img.shields.io/badge/Flake8-style-2C3E50)

-Hi, I’m Maria 👋

-I’m a backend developer with a focus on Python and Django.
-Previously worked in business automation and ERP systems.
-Currently exploring backend engineering, APIs, and scalable solutions.

-Earlier in my career, I worked with small and medium businesses to design and implement ERP-based automation solutions, balancing deep understanding of each company’s needs with building adaptable frameworks.

 I combine my technical skills with my experience in process optimization and business analysis to build efficient, scalable, and user-focused solutions.